stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-05-25-infrastructure-as-code-for-build-process-automation.md

   - tech
   - sdlc
 sharing: true
+excerpt_separator: <!--more-->
 ---

-"Infrastructure as Code", or IaC if you prefer <acronym title="Three Letter Acronyms">TLAs</acronym>, is the practice of configuring infrastructure components in text files instead of clicking around in a user interface.
+"Infrastructure as Code", or IaC if you prefer <abbr title="Three Letter Acronyms">TLAs</abbr>, is the practice of configuring infrastructure components in text files instead of clicking around in a user interface.
 Last year I wrote a few detailed articles on IaC with TeamCity ([1](/archive/2020/03/21/infrastructure-as-code-in-teamcity/),